ComputationalDesignLab/surrogate-methods/_sources/setup.md

 going through these tutorials if you choose to use Navigator to setup the environment.

-Another alternative for creating a computing environment is to use miniconda which is a minimal installation of Anaconda containing only conda, Python and a few other useful packages such as pip.
+Another alternative for creating a computing environment is to use miniconda which is a minimal installation of Anaconda containing only conda, python and a few other useful packages such as pip.
 Instructions for installation of miniconda will not be covered in this guide and can be found [here](https://docs.conda.io/projects/miniconda/en/latest/).
-If you want to know more, there is also a comparison between Anaconda and miniconda given [here](https://docs.conda.io/projects/conda/en/stable/user-guide/install/download.html#anaconda-or-miniconda).
+If you want to know more, there is also a comparison between Anaconda and miniconda given [here](https://docs.anaconda.com/distro-or-miniconda/).
-In general, it is recommended to use Anaconda if you are new to conda or Python.
+In general, it is recommended to use Anaconda if you are new to conda or python.
 If you have installed miniconda, it will also come with an Anaconda Prompt and a procedure like the one outlined in the below steps can be used to set up the computing environment.